- Ethics Home Page

 The Importance of Relationships in the Case of Gabriela RiveraBy John Silva

-This case represents an increasingly common scenario in U.S. health care settings as many more immigrants from other cultures are surviving to the age of chronic illness.
+This case represents an increasingly common scenario in U.S. health care settings as many more people from other cultures are surviving to the age of chronic illness.
 Divergent attitudes toward mortality may come between these patients (and their families) and medical personnel who treat them, without either side having a good sense of how to relate to the other.

 Chronic disease management is very complicated and, although it's evolving, the pace is slow.
 At the Community Health Center (CHC), where I practice, we participate in the National Health Disparities Collaborative, which tracks chronic disease care of at-risk populations.
 This would include those with limited English speaking skills, who commonly use CHC.
 The approach the collaborative is recommending emphasizes education about self-management of disease and recommends psychological approaches to understanding and improving chronic disease outcomes.
 In the past year we have instituted an annual Learning Needs assessment that every patient undergoes.
 Additionally we are in trials of a simple, rapid diabetic screen called the PHQ-9, developed for primary care practices by Dr. R. Spitzer.
 The collaborative strongly advised this project because of the known correlation between chronic diseases, such as diabetes, and depression, and the under-diagnosing of such affective disorders that too frequently plagues primary care practices.